-- 1. Ensure that the scale and location of new housing is consistent with city goals to preserve open spaces, achieve a 40% citywide tree canopy; and protect wetland, floodplains, and other natural resource or hazard areas. - Use incentives to encourage, and where appropriate require, new housing development, redevelopment, or rehabilitation projects to include features that increase energy efficiency, produce energy or use renewable energy, conserve water, use sustainably produced materials, manage stormwater naturally, or employ other environmentally sustainable practices. - 3.
+- 1. Ensure that the scale and location of new housing is consistent with city goals to preserve open spaces, achieve a 40% citywide tree canopy; and protect wetland, floodplains, and other natural resource or hazard areas. - 2.
+Use incentives to encourage, and where appropriate require, new housing development, redevelopment, or rehabilitation projects to include features that increase energy efficiency, produce energy or use renewable energy, conserve water, use sustainably produced materials, manage stormwater naturally, or employ other environmentally sustainable practices. - 3.
 Promote the use of active transportation modes, reduce driving by neighborhood residents and workers, and increase economic opportunities for locally owned and operate businesses by encouraging development of more housing located close to transit, shopping, other commercial services, parks, and schools. - 4.
 Encourage the adaptive reuse of existing buildings in residential and mixed-use areas that can help meet Milwaukie's housing needs. - 5.
-Prepare, regularly monitor and periodically update an inventory of the buildable supply of residential land that can help meet the City's future housing needs in an efficient and sustainable manner.
+Prepare, regularly monitor and periodically update an inventory of the buildable supply of residential land that can help meet the City's future housing needs in an efficient and sustainable manner. - 5.6.
+Allow for a reduction in required off-street parking for new development within walking distance of light rail stations and frequent bus service corridors (MOVED FROM AFFORDABILITY POLICY 3).